 If your submitted Fee Assistance Program application meets the eligibility requirements, you'll receive an email asking you to submit financial documentation to verify your and your parents' incomes.
 Within your submitted application, you will find your Consent and Certification Form(s), which will also list the documents you must submit.
 Other documentation may be required based on the financial information you provide.

 All tax filers must provide a copy of their IRS Federal Income Tax Forms (1040, 1040A, 1040EZ, etc.) for the previous calendar year.
 Non-tax filers are required to provide copies of W-2 or 1099 forms for the previous calendar year.
 If you received financial aid or scholarships, you must provide a copy of your Financial Aid Award Letter and a Cost of Attendance information.

 Upload any required documentation to your application.
 Sign in to your Fee Assistance Program application and view the Next Steps section for uploading instructions.
 If you are unable to upload the documents they may be mailed.
 Be sure to mail all required documents for each household.

 All required supporting documentation must be accompanied by a signed Consent and Certification Form.
 Once your application is "Submitted and On Hold", sign in to your application and click on the Next Steps section to access this document.

-Click on the following sections to learn more about the types of supporting documentation you may need to provide:
+Types of supporting documentation you may need to provide:

 This documentation may vary, but must be official and state the amount of income received in the form of Alimony or Spousal Support.
 This document is not required for applicants or parents who have filed their Federal Tax Returns.